zeek/zeek/doc/scripts/builtins.rst

 The Bro scripting language supports the following built-in types.

+.. bro:type:: void

+    An internal Bro type representing an absence of a type.
+Should most often be seen as a possible function return type.

 .. bro:type:: bool

     Reflects a value with one of two meanings: true or false.
 The two